drhsqlite/fossil-mirror/www/server/any/scgi.md

         location /example/ {
             include scgi_params;
+            scgi_param SCRIPT_NAME "/example";
             scgi_pass localhost:9000;
-            scgi_param SCRIPT_NAME "/example";
-            scgi_param HTTPS "on";
         }

-Start Fossil so that it will respond to nginx’s SCGI calls like this:
+The `scgi_params` file comes with nginx, and it simply translates nginx internal variables to `scgi_param` directives to create SCGI environment variables for the proxied program; in this case, Fossil.
+Our explicit `scgi_param` call to define `SCRIPT_NAME` adds one more variable to this set, which is necessary for this configuration to work properly, because our repo isn’t at the root of the URL hierarchy.
+Without it, when Fossil generates absolute URLs, they’ll be missing the `/example` part at the start, which will typically cause [404 errors][404].

+The final directive simply tells nginx to proxy all calls to URLs under `/example` down to an SCGI program on TCP port 9000.
+We can temporarily set Fossil up as a server on that port like so:

-        fossil server /path/to/repo.fossil --scgi --localhost --port 9000
+        $ fossil server /path/to/repo.fossil --scgi --localhost --port 9000 &

 The `--scgi` option switches Fossil into SCGI mode from its default, which is [stand-alone HTTP server mode](./none.md).
 All of the other